• Skip to primary navigation

 • In a food processor, pulse the chickpeas until mostly broken down, but still have texture.

-• Combine everything well using a spatula.
+• Combine well using a spatula.

 Fully assembled sandwich cut in half.
 Potato chips in the background.